-Please note that if you are unable to comply with the instructions below then your treatment may be cancelled.
+Please note that if you are unable to comply with the instructions in this leaflet then your treatment may be cancelled.

 What is Intravenous Conscious Sedation?